- Acceptable Targets:

 - Some Anvils Need to Be Dropped: Yes, even in a Wonderella comic can you find a message about treating female fans and cosplayers with respect that works.
 As seen here.

 - This comic released shortly after the 2015 Charleston shootings, which details a slightly comedic version of how the American news media should treat mass murderers (with the punchline also serving as a grim reminder of why this will likely never happen).
+It's been so continuously relevant that a link to it is indefinitely pinned on the Wonderella twitter.

 - Villain Decay: